Looking for the best dental insurance in Montana? We understand how difficult it may be to sort through all of the options.

 How much is dental insurance in Montana?

 There are many dental insurance plans available in Montana to fit any budget.
-Dental discount plans cost $6.99 per month, while dental insurance starts at roughly $20 per month.
+Dental discount plans are available from $6.99 per month, while dental insurance starts at roughly $20 per month.

 How much does dental insurance cover in Montana?